exercism/python/concepts/generators/about.md

 ## Constructing a generator

-Generators are constructed much like other functions, but require a [`yield` expression](#the-yield-expression), which we will explore in depth a bit later.
+Generators are constructed much like other looping or recursive functions, but require a [`yield` expression](#the-yield-expression), which we will explore in depth a bit later.

 An example is a function that returns the _squares_ from a given list of numbers.
 As currently written, all input must be processed before any values can be returned:

 ```python
 >>> def squares(list_of_numbers):